xuankimtran/docs-1/pages/katalon-studio/docs/import-export-test-artifact.md

 2. In the **Export Test Artifacts** window:

-* Add the test cases, test objects, profiles, and/or custom keywords that you'd like to export.
+   * Add the test cases, test objects, profiles, and/or custom keywords that you wish to export.
    * Under **Export Location**, select the destination folder for the exported file(s).

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/import-export-test-artifact/export-test-artifacts.png" width="497" height="797">